guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 ```

 For the sample above I could go beyond and extend the base class to always receive an `order_id` if I wish.
-This tip helps getting my code DRY because I don't have to be verbose when I create the exception.
+This tip helps to keep the code DRY because I don't have to be verbose when I create the exception.
 The usage just requires 1 var and that's it.

 ```py
 def func1(order_id):